thiamsantos/borg-boilerplate/README.md

 # gulp-template
 A boilerplate for [gulp](http://gulpjs.com/) with HTML5 and [MaterializeCSS](http://materializecss.com/).

-## Installation
+## How to use
 To use it, you first need to have [nodejs](https://nodejs.org/en/) installed.
-After that you must install the dependencies.
+Next that you must install the dependencies.
 Than just start the gulp e be happy.

 Run: